 Charlotte studied physiological sciences at Oxford University before joining Herbert Smith, where she trained and then qualified in 2005.
-She joined Stevens & Bolton LLP in 2008 and became a partner in 2016.
+Having obtained a Post-Graduate Diploma in Intellectual Property Law and Practice, she joined Stevens & Bolton LLP in 2008 and became a partner in 2016.

 Chambers UK lists Charlotte as a "leading individual" and notes that she "has fantastic technical knowledge blended with commerciality and pragmatism.
 She is a great problem solver".
 Charlotte is also recognised as a leading practitioner by World Trade Mark Review.